Tech-at-DU/Make-Parties-1/P07-Deleting-A-Event/README.md

 ---
-title: "Delete Route: Destroying a Resource"
+# Delete Route: Destroying a Resource
-slug: deleting-a-event
 ---

 1. ~~Users can view all events (index)~~